Why studying at Tilburg University?

 Additionally, we stimulated every team to think of the consequences of the proposed solutions (for managers, personnel, etc.) Read Hein's story

-Studying at Tilburg University means being part of an international community: students and staff from more than 90 different countries study and work at Tilburg University.
+Students and staff from more than 100 different countries study and work at Tilburg University.
 In our international Bachelor’s programs, 35 - 60% of students come from outside the Netherlands.
-Our international yet compact campus is provided with state-of-the-art study facilities, different restaurants and bars, and an excellent sports center.
+Studying at Tilburg University means being part of an international community.

 Compact and green campus

 Discover our compact and green campus where everything is within a walking distance: state-of-the-art study facilities, different restaurants, and an excellent sports center.Take the virtual 360º Campus Tour

 Tilburg is the seventh largest city in the Netherlands, with a population of over 200,000, representing many nationalities.
 A student population of over 27,000 makes Tilburg one of the Netherlands' principal educational centers.